HL7/ebm/input/pagecontent/index.md

 The EvidenceAssessment Profile was added to include a content slice for the rating system.
 The CertaintyOfEvidence and RiskOfBias Profiles were changed to use EvidenceAssessment as the base.
 The RecommendationRating Profile was added using a base of EvidenceAssessment.
 The RecommendationJusfication Profile was modified to use a base of RecommendationRating.

-The OutcomeImportance Profile was modified to have 3 slices for content.
+The OutcomeImportance Profile was modified to have 4 slices for content.
 The ArtifactAssessment.content may be used for Outcome Desirability (with a classifier of Desirable or Undesirable), for Relative Importance (in which case the ArtifactAssessment.content.quantity.value element is described with "The value must be 0 (no importance) or a positive decimal.
 The value of 100 represents the importance of the reference outcome.
-A value greater than 100 represents exceptionally high importance that is higher than the importance of the reference outcome." and the ArtifactAssessment.content.quantity.unit element is set to "%"), or for ForWhom (in which case the ArtifactAssessment.content.relatesTo.targetReference may reference the group or person that this OutcomeImportance supports).
+A value greater than 100 represents exceptionally high importance that is higher than the importance of the reference outcome." and the ArtifactAssessment.content.quantity.unit element is set to "%"), for ForWhom (in which case the ArtifactAssessment.content.relatesTo.targetReference may reference the group or person that this OutcomeImportance supports), or for Justification (in which case the classifier and/or relatesTo elements may be used to report the evidence or rationale for the relative importance rating).

 For Profiles of Composition: